Aldaviva/PagerDuty/Readme.md

 ```

 ### Resolving an Alert

+This marks an existing alert for your service as resolved, showing that the original conditions that triggered the alert are no longer present.

 The value of the required `DedupKey` constructor parameter comes from an `AlertResponse`, which is returned when you send a `TriggerAlert`.